demarinov/SoftUni/JavaWebModule/SpringAdvanced/ProjectDefense/README.md

 Expired/cancelled vouchers are deleted after certain amount of time from the system: Ex.1 month.
 User can view popular attractions and watch videos.
 Admins can change user roles.

-...
+##Tech stack

-Tech stack: frontend - html, js, css, lit-html/angular backend - java, spring boot, thymeleaf, spring-security etc. db - MySQL
+  * frontend - html, js, css, (lit-html/angular)
+  * backend - java, spring boot, thymeleaf, spring-security etc.
+  * db - MySQL

+##Setup
+  * download holiday-bay and hotel-provider apps and open them with proper IDE for example IntelliJ
+  * download and install mysql workbench then create a database instance
+  * open and run the apps from the installed IDE
+  * open your browser and check http://localhost:9090/
+  * there are already predefined users admin@mail.com and user@mail.com that can be used for login.

+##Project pages
 [Project Pages](https://github.com/demarinov/softuni/edit/master/JavaWebModule/SpringAdvanced/ProjectDefense/pics)

-General Requirements
+##General Requirements

 Your Web application should use the following technologies, frameworks, and development techniques:
 •	The application must be implemented using Spring Framework.